ProsOffers nearly unlimited automation options; very responsive; runs entirely on the user's local network

 Hubitat is going after a very different market: the DIY technology enthusiast who values power, flexibility, and privacy above all else.
 The core components of Hubitat's software suite were originally developed as user-generated applications to run in the SmartThings ecosystem, which itself once catered to a very DIY crowd, although that certainly isn't Samsung's focus today.
 Ironically, while we're reviewing a slick piece of hardware here, Hubitat considers itself a software company first and foremost, and while the company is proud of its accomplishments on the hardware side, it wasn't the heavy lift.
 What all this means is that this review is really going to be more of a software review.
 We're intimately familiar with both of Hubitat's main competitors, having reviewed the Wink Hub 2 and the SmartThings Hub 3rd Gen, but trust us when we say that reviewing the Elevation was more complicated, in part because it can do so much more, and in part because it requires a lot more work on the part of the user to set up.

 So, with that somewhat complicated backstory behind us, let's jump into our review of the Hubitat.
-Special thanks to Hubitat for providing us a sample before the Elevation became available on its website.
+Special thanks to Hubitat for providing us a sample of the Elevation Gen 2 Hub for review.

 Description and Features